FAQ

 Are your products lacquered?

 Most of our products are unlacquered to give an authentic, living finish that ages over time to create a beautiful tarnish (although you can reverse this process using our Brasso polish).
-We avoid lacquer when possible because it wears away and makes the product look unsightly.
-Only our Pewter and Polished Bronze finishes are lacquered.
-Our Aged Bronze is an applied lacquer finish, but it's extremely hardwearing.
+We avoid lacquer when possible because over time it can wear away if not properly cared for.
+Our Pewter, Polished Bronze, Satin Brass, and Burnished Brass finishes all have a thin layer of clear lacquer used to protect the finish.
+Our Aged Bronze products are coated in an applied colour lacquer finish which...

 What finishes do you offer?